MagaluCloud/magalu/mgc/cli/docs/iam/Access-Control/update.md

     --enforce-mfa         Enforce Mfa
 -h, --help                help for update
     --project-id string   Project to scope this command to.
-Overrides the configured project for this invocation --scope enum          Scope this command applies to: 'default' for the tenant's default project, 'tenant' for the entire tenant.
-The IAM API encodes the default project as the tenant id (one of "default" or "tenant")
-    --status              Status
+Overrides the configured project for this invocation --status              Status
 ```